Relying Party Onboarding & Launch Process

 • Which providers are being prioritized for launch

-• Whether the RP requires any attribute-specific verification
+• Whether attribute-specific verification is required

-• Any data minimization or scoped attribute requirements
+• Data minimization or scoped attribute requirements

 • Expected transaction volume (initial and steady-state)